flutter/website/src/docs/development/data-and-backend/state-mgmt/declarative.md

 only one code path for any state of the UI.
 You describe what the UI should look like for any given state, once — and that is it.

-At first, this style of programming may not seem as intuitive as the imperative style.
+At first, this style of programming might not seem as intuitive as the imperative style.
 This is why this section is here.
 Read on.